 Another productive presentation on this trip: Texas-rigged Flutter Worms with 3/8th ounce Ultra-Tungsten weights.
 The best way to fish was slowly and the Flutter Worms were effective in cutting through even the thickest cover where the fish were hiding.

-On our way back home, I stopped in Pennsylvania to visit an artist who I have connected with through Facebook.
+On our way back home, I stopped in Pennsylvania to visit an artist who I had connected with through Facebook.

 is incredibly talented and I have been admiring his work for a few years.
 I am thrilled to say that I have finally added some of his pieces to my fish art collection!
 Behold: